ChrisKalahiki/DeepPATH/DeepPATH_code/Pipeline.md

 source activate deeppath
 ```

-## 1.4 Creating Bazel Binaries (First time only)
+## 1.4 Creating Bazel Binaries (FIRST TIME ONLY!)
 I created these in my home directory.
+We can, however, discuss putting them in the project somewhere if that is preferred.
 ```
 mkdir bazel-src
 cd bazel-src